campus building vector background art

 Former Bearcat Stirtz selected in NBA Draft's First Round

-Bennett Stirtz became the first former Northwest Missouri State basketball player to hear his name called in the NBA Draft on Tuesday night.
+Bennett Stirtz became the latest former Northwest Missouri State basketball player to hear his name called in the NBA Draft on Tuesday night.

 Stirtz, a two-time All-MIAA performer with the Bearcats, was selected by the Memphis Grizzlies with the 16th overall pick in the draft.
 His rights were then traded to the Oklahoma City Thunder.